kiri836/Group-Project-3/README.md

 - Run the program
 - Enter a word when prompted
 - View the definition along with search times for both algorithms
+- Enter '1' to quit or enter a new word